simonepri/roboprime/README.md

 Name | Description
 ---|---
 S0 | Move a servo to its default position.
 If no index is passed all servos will be resetted.
 S1 | Move a servo to a specific angle.
-0 is 0° and 1800 is 180°.
+The value 0 corresponds to 0° and the value 1800 corresponds to 180°.
 S2 | Move a servo to a specific angle gradually by sweeping it for a specific amount of time.
 S3 | Apply a specific animation.
 Space and Duration are not used at the moment but are supposed to be used as parameters for certains animations.
-Q0 | Same as `S1` but the movment is added to the movement queue.
-If the angle 0 a pause will be planned instead.
-(A pause will make the next command, on the same motor index, hang until the pause is not ended) This is used in order to plan complex syncronized movements.
+Q0 | Same as `S1` but the movement is added to the movements queue.
+If the angle value is 0 a pause will be planned instead.
+(A pause will make the next planned movement, on the same motor index, hang until the pause is not ended) This is used in order to plan complex syncronized movements.
 (E.g. Animations)
 C0 | Sets a specific pulse width to a specific motor for calibration purposes.